putridparrot/kubectl-log-index/README.md

 kubectl log index <pod-partial-name> <space-delimited-indicies> --namespace <namespace>
 ```

 In such situations, by default the logs for each pod are coloured differently.
-If you want to merge the logs, you can use the --no-color option.
+If you want to disabled the colours, you can use the --no-color option.
+Colours
+are rotated and hence you could end up with the same colour for multiple pods.
+At the moment there are eight colours, more may be added in the future.

 ```aiignore
 kubectl log index <pod-partial-name> <space-delimited-indicies> --namespace <namespace> --color=auto